VinnySha/Cuzzy-Secret-Santa/PROJECT_STATUS.md

 2. **Database Initialization**

-   - ✅ All 6 cousins created in MongoDB
+   - ✅ All 6 cuzzys created in MongoDB
    - ✅ Users are created without secret keys (each user sets their own key on first login)

 3. **Code Status**